Lard123/Agora/README.txt

 An iOS device (iOS 8 or higher) or iOS emulator
 •      The device must be able to take a picture or upload a picture file
 •      This app is optimized for iOS capable devices (any screen size)

+Xcode 8.2.1
+•      This version of Xcode (or newer) is required to run the app since it supports Swift 3.0.1.

 INSTALLATION
 ------------
 •      This application is not available on the App Store
-•      Must be run through Xcode via an iPhone Emulator or a connected device
+•      Must be run through Xcode 8.2.1 via an iPhone Emulator or a connected device

 CONFIGURATION